History of County Wexford: Gaelic tribes (or clans)

-The Uí Cheinnselaig are believed to have arrived in southern Leinster (from the west, probably through the Pass of Gowran, from Ossory) in the 5th century, first establishing themselves in Co.
-Carlow (their main base there was at Rathvilly) and then some time afterwards gaining a foothold in Co.
-Wexford.
+The Uí Cheinnselaig are believed to have arrived in southern Leinster (from the west, probably through the Pass of Gowran, from Ossory) in the 5th century, first establishing themselves in County Carlow (their main base there was at Rathvilly) and then some time afterwards gaining a foothold in County Wexford.
 Prior to their arrival the Uí Bairrche are believed to have been the dominant tribe in the region.
 By the mid-8th century the Uí Cheinnselaig had established their main base at Ferns.

 The name Uí Cheinnselaig derives from Énna Cennsalach (in English, Enna Kinsella), King of Leinster in the early 5th century, of whom the tribe were descendants. Énna Cennsalach claimed descent from Cathair Mór, said to have been High King of Ireland in the 2nd century AD, and historically this seems fairly plausible.
 Cathair Mór was said to have descended from Labhraidh Loingseach, also said by some to have been a much earlier High King of Ireland – this is less certain, however, as at this point history and legend become intertwined.

 A famous early King of Uí Cheinnselaig was Brandub mac Echach, who defeated the High King of Ireland at the battle of Dún Bolg, AD 598, thereby halting Uí Néill expansion into Leinster.

 Early Irish tribes, forming the Kingdom of Uí Cheinnselaig (named after the dominant and ruling tribe), included the Beanntraige, Uí Dego, Sil mBrain, Uí Bairrche, Fotharta Mara, and the Síl Maíluidir.
 This list dates from c.
 AD 900.
-The area forming the Kingdom of Uí Cheinnselaig was slightly larger than the modern Co.
-Wexford.
+The area forming the Kingdom of Uí Cheinnselaig was slightly larger than the modern County Wexford.

 Common Irish surnames with their origin in the county include Kinsella, Cosgrave, Murphy and Larkin.